 First, Lilly examines the AC ruler Sun, which describes the querent.
 He is exalted, already separated from Mars and does not need to fear difficult aspects (he only trines Saturn).
-Since the Sun is located in the 9th house the hold world is the playground of Lilly’s client.
+Since the Sun is located in the 9th house the whole world is the playground of Lilly’s client.

 Lilly’s first prediction is: his client will live well and travel a lot (the 9th house indicates foreign countries, but is also in a cardinal sign, showing movement).

 Lilly then looks at the Moon.
-She is in the 2nd house (money) and now approaches a trine with Jupiter in the 10th house.
+She is in the 2nd house (money) and approaches a trine with Jupiter in the 10th house.
 This house is linked to career and profession, but generally also to a (social) position in one’s life.
-Jupiter generally describes teachers, scholars or particularly influent persons.
+Jupiter generally describes teachers, scholars or particularly influential persons.
 He rules the 5th house (children) and the 8th house (wife’s money).
-Thus the soldier wants to do something with the money of his wife for his son, in order to assure him adequaete instruction. [.
+Thus the soldier wants to do something with the money of his wife for his son, in order to assure him adequate instruction. [.